|Stargazing bench. Image: suphakit73; FreeDigitalPhotos.|

 - Spacedex: Quadrantids Meteor Shower

-- American Meteor Society: Viewing Prospects for the 2012 Quadrantid Meteor Shower
+- American Meteor Society: Viewing the Quadrantid Meteor Shower in 2013

 Click to view all blog posts!